951-579-4096

 What To Do When You Have Ice Dams

 Ice dams do not harm.
 What is causing the problem is the melted water that seeps into your home.
-Using a shovel, chisel or a hammer or throwing salt on your roof cannot solve the problem.
+Using a shovel, chisel, or hammer or throwing salt on your roof cannot solve the problem.
 Luckily, there are temporary fixes you can take if you notice signs of ice dams.

 • Blow in cold air using a box fan.
-Make sure to place it in the area where water is leaking.
+Make sure to place it in the area where the water is leaking.
 Doing this will freeze the water.

 • Rake it.
 Remove the accumulated snow or ice with an aluminum rake.
 But, remember your safety while doing this.